 My Goals for the Alta Lodge Women’s Ski Camp

-I also wanted to work on my turns and how I hold my body.
-Generally, I tend to hold my body very tensely when I ski.
-I stand straight up and often feel like I’m in the backseat.
-I wanted to learn how to take control of my skis and how to initiate smoother turns.
+- Correct my body position: Generally, I tend to hold my body very tensely when I ski.
+I stand straight up and often feel like I’m in the backseat, which isn’t the position skiers want to be in.

 Alta Lodge Women’s Ski Camp Instruction

 The first morning after breakfast, we were organized into small groups of 5 with an instructor that we’d be skiing with for the duration of the camp.
-My instructor was Jen, one of the head instructors at the Alta Ski School who started these Alta Lodge Women’s Ski Camps.
+My instructor was Jen, one of the head instructors at the Alta Ski School who actually started these Alta Lodge Women’s Ski Camps.

 While it was clear that everyone in my group was more experienced than me, I was able to keep up and each person had something they needed to work on.
 We had a great dynamic where we all motivated each other without showing signs of competition.

-Jen watched us, analyzed our habits, and gave each of us very specific instruction on changes we could make that would improve our skiing.
+Jen watched us, analyzed our habits, and gave each of us very specific instructions on changes we could make that would improve our skiing.
 Jen also filmed us skiing and showed us on camera the adjustments we needed to make.

 The tough snow conditions on our first day forced me to listen to Jen about leaning forward into my boot, keeping my upper body steady in an aggressive stance, and holding my poles with my arms slightly bent in front of my waist.
 These suggestions seemed small, but as soon as I started to implement them, I quickly noticed how much easier it was to navigate the bumps.

 Instruction lasted until 3:30 every day (with an hour break for lunch), and then from 3:30 until dinner was “free time” where you could continue skiing, relax in the hot tub, or apres at the Alta Lodge’s Sitzmark Bar.

 The second morning, the snow on the groomers and off-trail was nice and soft, and we spent a little more time working on our traversing skills.
 With the changes in my stance that I learned the first day, I found traversing to be much easier.
 I felt more fluid and in control when going over the bumps and more confident when I picked up speed.

 Another thing I really enjoyed about the second day was that we skied areas of Alta that I had never been to before.
 For example, at the top of the Collins lift, I’ve seen people heading down around the back of the ski patrol hut, but I never knew where that went.
 On day 2, we went down that trail, and I learned that’s how you get to the “back side.”

-The afternoon of day 2, we switched things up a little bit.
+On the afternoon of day 2, we switched things up a little bit.
 We were paired up by interest with a new group and instructor.
 I signed up for the group that would be exploring the Catherine’s area of Alta.
 This is an off-trail area that you have to hike a little bit to get to.
 I’d only been there once before, so it was a good chance to be a little adventurous and ski some deeper snow.

-I’ve never felt so confident on the Traverse, and Eagle’s Nest was easily the most challenging run I’ve taken in the last two years at Alta.
+I’ve never felt so confident on the Traverse and Eagle’s Nest was easily the most challenging run I’ve taken in the last two years at Alta.
 My friends noted that I seemed less intimidated, and it felt awesome to already be putting my new skills to use.

 I decided to ski on a different pair of skis on the third day, however, and I was feeling a little less stable than normal.
 I was struggling to make all of the small adjustments I had learned, but Jen was super patient and helped me focus on keeping my upper body forward in front of my toes and to put weight on the front of my skis.

 Alta Lodge Hotel Review

 In addition to the rooms, the Alta Lodge has a great hot tub to relax in, the coziest bar in Little Cottonwood Canyon, and amazing food, so it’s a great place to come home to at the end of a long day on the mountain.

-Perks of the camp included an hour-long optional yoga class every morning and free demos from the on-site Deep Powder House Ski Shop.
+Perks of the camp also included an hour-long optional yoga class every morning and free demos from the on-site Deep Powder House Ski Shop.
 The guys at the ski shop also offered a boot fitting clinic where we learned all about how your boot should feel and adjustments you can make for a better fit.

 For you ladies out there who are interested in taking your skills to the next level, the Alta Lodge Women’s Ski Camp is a damn good way to do it.
-The support system, the instruction, the mountain, the cozy place you get to call home at the end of the day.
+The support system, the instruction, the mountain, and the cozy place you get to call home at the end of the day.